Success is illusive, fragile, hard to pin down, describe or quantify.

 When Dylan moved to New York, he already knew everyone you needed to know to get gigs and earn a few bucks.
 In the following twelve months, he honed his craft and sang his own songs in the smoke-filled basements and coffee houses of Greenwich Village: Gedes Folk City, the Gaslight Café, the White Horse Tavern, Café Wha?

-In March 1962 the simply titled album Bob Dylan was released by Columbia Records and Albert Grossman was signed on as Bob’s manager.
+In March 1962, Columbia Records released the simply titled album Bob Dylan and Albert Grossman was signed on as Bob’s manager.
 A year later when Martin Luther King Jnr gave his ‘I Have a Dream’ speech in Washington, Bob played for the many thousands present Only a Pawn in Their Game, When the Ship Comes In, Keep Your Eyes on the Prize and Blowin’ in the Wind.
 He was twenty-two, the same age as Buddy Holly when he died.

 Dylan’s decision to go see Woody Guthrie was a journey along his own highway of diamonds.
 According to Seneca, the Stoic philosopher who lived at the time of Christ: Success comes when preparation meets opportunity.
-According to Bob Dylan, success comes if you know your song well before you start singing and every day do what you want to do.
+According to Bob Dylan, success comes if every day you do what you want to do and you know your song song well before you start singing.